ezzing/3DLayout-documentation/1-Introduction.md

 Ezzing 3DLayout is an embebible webapp.
 You can integrate it inside your own system and customize many elements inside, from module models to prefered default settings for each roof type.

-In this document you will find a brief showcase of the different areas of the app, a technical explanation on how to integrate this webapp inside your platform, a full description of the API that will allow you to communicate with the 3DLayout, and finally a description on how to customize different parts of the app.
+In this document you will find a brief showcase of the different areas of the app, a technical explanation on how to integrate this webapp inside your platform, a full description of the API that will allow you to communicate with the 3DLayout, and finally a description of how to customize different parts of the app.

 <img class="w100" src="./layout-doc-imgs/new-img/intro.png" alt="3DLayout" />
 <br>